samsquire/assembly/README.md

 ```

-In Go, if you are sending 64 bits of data to a channel, this causes unnecessary context switches in the go scheduler.

-The data races reported by Thread Sanitizer do not affect correctness but allow this algorithm to be extremely performant this is because there is a **happens before** relationship between **arrived** and writes to arrived always come from the same thread.
+I take advantage of benign data races. **If you use atomics, the program is slow**.
+There is a whitepaper called ["How to miscompile programs with “benign” data races"](https://www.usenix.org/legacy/events/hotpar11/tech/final_files/Boehm.pdf) There are errors reported by Thread Sanitizer.
+There is a **happens before** relationship between **arrived** and writes to arrived always **come from the same thread**.
+If they are observed by another thread the value is stale, it doesn't **seem** to affect correctness.

+# THROUGHPUT vs LATENCY

+LMAX Disruptor can transmit a message between threads with average latency of 53 nanoseconds.

+This assumes there is a thread busy spinning on a sequence number and waiting for it to become available when another thread (a producer) has written it.

+# how it works

+If you imagine a 2 dimensional table or grid with **workers (threads) that are rows** and **tasks that are columns**, the identity matrix is a row and column in that grid that if the task index is equal to the worker (thread) index then there is nobody else executing that: you get mutual exclusion.
+It is diagonal line through the grid over time.

 ```
 void* barriered_thread(void *arg) {